mrndev/ibapitool/README.md

 # ibapitool

-Troubleshooting/monitoring utility for billing data.
-The utility fetches data from the billing API (usage and prices) and combines them to a flat csv table.
+Tool to fetch data from the IONOS Billing API for monitoring and troublehoosting purposes.
+The utility fetches two sets of data, the usage and the prices and then combines them to a flat csv table.
 The script also serves as a generic example how to use the Billing  API.

 ## Example:
 Set and export the credential environment variables